Canadian researchers participate in a consortium called internationial

 analyze tissue samples of a few millimeters and deduce

-DNA base pairs are unique to each species.
+DNA base pairs, unique to each species.

 The first promising results were obtained by a professor